-Is London travel in your future?
+Is cheap London travel in your future?
 Are you refreshing xe.com every few days and hoping the exchange rate has changed?
 At the moment, $1 US = £ 0.77.
-If you’d like to stretch your money further, you’ll looooove this guide to cheap London from two of my favorite American expats!
-Keep reading for affordable theater recommendations, cheap curry, and window shopping at Harrods!
+Today, two of my favorite American expats are sharing their best budget travel tips for London: affordable theater recommendations, cheap curry, and window shopping at Harrods!

 Don’t be fooled.
 All of the articles and infographics you’ve ever seen declaring London as one of the world’s most expensive cities?
 It’s all true.
 London is not a place where you go to save a buck.